Spain PM Sanchez Walks Back From Resignation Threat - UrduPoint

 Since Wednesday, the opposition has ridiculed Sanchez's decision to withdraw from his public duties as an attempt to rally his supporters.

-"A head of government can't make a show of himself like a teenager and have everyone running after him, begging him not to leave and not to get angry," said opposition leader Alberto Nunez Feijoo on Thursday.
+"A head of government can't make a show of himself like a teenager and have everyone running after him, begging him not to leave and not to get angry," Feijoo said Thursday.

 Recent Stories